Divine Duruaku

 Divine Duruaku (born 10 February 2002) is a British high jumper.
 He was joint-winner of the 2025 UK Athletics Championships.

 Biography

 Duruaku competed in the 2022 Loughborough International and won the England Athletics Championships title in Chelmsford in July 2023, with a jump of 2.10 metres.

 He finished third in the high jump at the 2024 British Athletics Championships in Birmingham.

 In 2025, Duruaku became the British high jump champion, after being a joint-winner of the 2025 UK Athletics Championships in Birmingham on 2 August 2025, alongside Charlie Husbands, with both athletes clearing 2.14 metres and agreeing to share the title.

+On 15 February, he jumped 2.15 metres at the 2026 British Indoor Athletics Championships in Birmingham, placing third behind Joel Clarke-Khan and Regan Corrin.
+That month he jumped a new personal best of 2.21 metres at Cardiff Met JumpsFest in Wales.
+In April, he improved his personal best to 2.22 metres in Birmingham.